EducationalWave

 Interest rate fluctuations pose a significant risk to bond and gilt investors, impacting the value of their investments.
 When interest rates rise, the market value of existing bonds and gilts decreases.
 This is because newly issued bonds offer higher interest rates, making older bonds with lower rates less attractive to investors.
 Conversely, when interest rates fall, the value of existing bonds increases as they become more desirable due to their higher fixed interest rates.

-Related Pros and Cons of Referendum
+Related Pros and Cons of Acn

 The extent of the impact of interest rate fluctuations on bond and gilt prices depends on the duration of the securities.
 Bonds with longer maturities are typically more sensitive to interest rate changes than those with shorter maturities.
 This is because longer-term bonds expose investors to interest rate risk for a more extended period, making them more vulnerable to fluctuations in the market.